yalexwander/itisallmail/doc/options.md

 If set, update statusline header in saved message when source message updated.

 Warning: correct display of changed data highly relies on mail reading software you use!

+### fetch_disabled

+Allowed values: boolean

+If set and true, the source will be ignored by monitor script.

+Can be set on level of: app, driver, source.